Should You Start Selling Insurance Part Time?

-Starting a new career on the side may be a good option for you.
+If that's your situation, then starting a new career on the side may be a good option for you.

 If you can keep your regular job and get started without the pay cut, that may give you enough time to build up momentum before going in full time.

 We're going to help you decide if it might be for you, and it will only take a few minutes.
-We'll look at some pros and cons and talk about the steps to take be successful.
+We'll look at some pros and cons and talk about the steps to take to be successful.

 Start Part Time and Earn an Extra Paycheck

 Not everyone has the option of simply starting over.

 If you’ve been in an industry for years and want to make a change, you are likely going to see a sizable pay cut if you start over.

 Unless, of course, you can keep your current job and start your new venture selling insurance part time.

 This can be a great way to get your feet wet and test out the industry.